 - Trio of berry and cinnamon frangipani, apricot cheesecake, with passion fruit meringue, chocolate mousse

 Etihad Airways has installed a lounge on the upper deck of the A380 between First and Business Class, designated ‘The Lobby’.
-The latter is an intimate space that resembles a lounge in a boutique hotel rather than an airplane cabin.
+The latter is an intimate space resembling a boutique hotel lounge rather than an airplane cabin.
 It seats up to six guests and has a widescreen TV so you can watch live sports with other passengers.

 Read all our other Etihad long-haul Business Class flight reviews.